Nicholas Grimshaw

-Sir Nicholas Grimshaw, CBE, PPRA (born 9 October 1939) is a prominent English architect, particularly noted for several modernist buildings, including London's Waterloo International railway station and the Eden Project in Cornwall.
-He was President of the Royal Academy from 2004 to 2011.
+Sir Nicholas Grimshaw CBE RA (9 October 1939 – 14 September 2025) was an English architect, particularly noted for several modernist buildings, including London's Waterloo International railway station and the Eden Project in Cornwall.
+He was president of the Royal Academy from 2004 to 2011.
 He was chairman of Grimshaw Architects (formerly Nicholas Grimshaw & Partners) from its foundation to 2019, when he was succeeded by Andrew Whalley.
-He is a recipient of the RIBA Gold Medal.
+He was a recipient of the RIBA Gold Medal.

-Biography
+Early life and education

-Grimshaw was born in Hove, East Sussex 9 October 1939.
-His father was an engineer, and his mother a portrait painter and he inherited an interest in engineering and art.
-One of his great-grandfathers was a civil engineer who built dams in Egypt, and another was a physician who campaigned for the installation of Dublin's drainage and sanitation system after showing a link between waterborne diseases and streams joining River Liffey.
-His father died when he was two and a half, and he grew up with his mother, grandmother who was also a portrait painter, and two sisters in Guildford.
+Nicholas Grimshaw was born in Hove, East Sussex, on 9 October 1939.
+His father, Thomas, was an aircraft engineer, and his mother, Hannah, a portrait painter and he inherited an interest in engineering and art.
+One of his great-grandfathers was a civil engineer who built dams in Egypt, and another (Thomas Wrigley Grimshaw) was a physician who campaigned for the installation of Dublin's drainage and sanitation system after showing a link between waterborne diseases and streams joining the River Liffey.

+The artist John Atkinson Grimshaw was another of his ancestors.

+Grimshaw's father died when he was two, and he grew up with his mother, a grandmother who was also a painter, and two sisters in Guildford.
 He displayed an early interest in construction; his boyhood interests included Meccano, building tree houses and boats.

-He was educated at Wellington College, and left when he was 17.
-From 1959 to 1962, he studied at the Edinburgh College of Art before winning a scholarship to attend the Architectural Association School of Architecture in London, where he won further scholarships to travel to Sweden in 1963 and the United States in 1964.
-He graduated from the AA in 1965 with an honours diploma, and having entered into a partnership with Terry Farrell, he joined the Royal Institute of British Architects two years later in 1967.
+Grimshaw was educated at Wellington College in Berkshire.
+From 1959 to 1962, he studied at the Edinburgh College of Art before winning a scholarship to attend the Architectural Association School of Architecture (AA) in London, where he won further scholarships to travel to Sweden in 1963 and the United States in 1964.
+While at the AA, he was influenced by professor Peter Cook, one of the founders of Archigram.
+Grimshaw graduated from the AA in 1965 with an honours diploma, and having entered into a partnership with Terry Farrell, he joined the Royal Institute of British Architects two years later in 1967.